associatedpress/datakit-data/docs/usage.rst

 To initialize::

   $ cd /path/to/my-project
-  $ datakit data:init
+  $ datakit data init

-The `data:init` command creates:
+The `data init` command creates:

 * `data/` - a directory where data files should be placed.
 This directory will be synced to the S3 bucket and path specified in the project configuration file (see below).